stieberp/photo_organizer/readme.md

 # Photo Organizer

 A quick and dirty script to organize photos by year and month.
 This script looks at the photo's metadata to get the date, and will put photos into directories named like YYYY-MM.
 If the photo doesn't have a metadata date, it will be placed in a 'no_date' directory.
+Only tested to work with jpg photos for now.

 ## Developer Setup Instructions